Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 When working on this case study, I mostly used visualisations to do the analysis phase.
 Because of this, I will be showing my analysis steps with those visualisations.

 **_Note:_** Be aware that this is an in-depth analysis.
-If I were to show my analysis results to the stakeholders, I would do a summarised presentation of these steps or share my Dashboard which found in Tableau here: [Cyclistic Case Study Dashboard](https://public.tableau.com/app/profile/sophie.pages/viz/GoogleDataAnalyticsDashboardofCyclisticcasestudy/Dashboard3).
+If I were to show my analysis results to the stakeholders, I would do a summarised presentation of these steps or share my Dashboard which can be found in Tableau here: [Cyclistic Case Study Dashboard](https://public.tableau.com/app/profile/sophie.pages/viz/GoogleDataAnalyticsDashboardofCyclisticcasestudy/Dashboard3).

 ### Overview
 After data cleaning and data manipulation, my data has 4084229 rows which means 4084229 trips.
 About 64% of these trips were done by members.